 The benefits available under this Special Provisions Expenses subsection are generally determined on the same basis as other Inpatient Hospital Expenses, Medical-Surgical Expenses, and Extended Care Expenses, except to the extent described in each item.
 Benefits for Medically Necessary expenses will be determined as indicated on your Schedule(s) of Coverage.
-Remember that certain services require Preauthorization and that any Co-Share percentages, and Deductibles shown on your Schedule(s) of Coverage will also apply.
+Remember that certain services require Preauthorization and that any Copayment Amounts, Co-Share Amounts, and Deductibles shown on your Schedule(s) of Coverage will also apply.
 Refer to the PREAUTHORIZATION REQUIREMENTS subsection of this Benefit Booklet for more information.